 Introduction to the Story

 This is a group heist style adventure set in the Empire and Resistance world where players will try to protect their family’s lands from seizure in the midst of a treacherous political climate.
-The adventure begins in the streets of Dublin and introduces players to Dublin city and eventually brings them into the gates of the Dublin Castle.
+The adventure begins in the streets of Dublin and introduces players to Dublin City and eventually brings them into the walls of Dublin Castle.
 This adventure is designed for 3-5 players from any faction (see notes below for playing an unlanded or merchant character).
 The Fate Core book is a necessary accessory for this game.
 As an introductory adventure, Gamemasters should expect to take some time explaining the setting and the structure of play.
-We strongly encourage gamemasters to read through sourcebook material and provided links for information on Dublin just prior to the Wars of the Three Kingdoms.
-Gamemasters should feel free to adapt the content and suggested Fate aspects to fit their group and their style of play.
+We strongly encourage gamemasters to read through sourcebook material and provided links for information on Dublin prior to the Wars of the Three Kingdoms.
+Gamemasters should feel free to adapt the content and suggested FATE aspects to fit their group and their style of play.

 Background